 - It proves that the piece is genuine.

 Possessing things such as your receipt, the box, jewelry bag, and other appropriate accoutrements that were included with your Van Cleef & Arpels jewelry purchase will raise your buyer’s confidence in the provenance of the piece:

-Your options when selling your Van Cleef & Arpels jewelry
+Your options when thinking about where to sell your Van Cleef & Arpels jewelry

 Once you’ve made the decision to sell, it’s understandable that you would want to get the best price possible for your Van Cleef & Arpels jewelry.

 But it can be hard to know where to start.

 In this section, we’ll look at the different options for where you can sell, and some things to take into consideration when deciding which is the best fit for you.